4 Reasons Your Domestic Violence Charges May Be Dropped

 1. Insufficient Evidence

-One of the primary reasons the prosecution may drop charges is the lack of evidence.
-The prosecution must show the court that the defendant is guilty beyond a reasonable doubt.
 When a prosecutor cannot establish that the defendant committed all elements that make up a domestic violence charge, they may choose to drop the charges.
 To prove domestic violence, the prosecution must prove the following:

-• The defendant willfully touched another person.
+• The defendant willfully touched another person

-• The touching was harmful or offensive.
+• The touching was harmful or offensive

-• The person whom the defendant touched is or was an intimate partner.
+• The person whom the defendant touched is or was an intimate partner

 2. Inconsistent Statements

 Prosecutors review the alleged victim and the defendant’s statements before proceeding with the charges.
-In some cases of domestic violence allegations, the victim may make two statements—one to the responding officer and a written statement.
-If the statements are inconsistent, the witness may be deemed unreliable.
-Other times, the alleged victim’s story does not match their injuries.
-Sometimes a witness or alleged victim changes their story.
-All these instances create doubt in the case, and they must be able to prove the charges beyond a reasonable doubt.
+In some cases of domestic violence allegations, the victim may make two statements – one to the responding police officer and a written statement.

 3. No Visible Injuries

 Not having visible injuries does not mean that domestic violence did not occur, nor is it a requirement for a defendant to face domestic violence charges.
 However, a prosecutor needs evidence of harmful or offensive touch to charge a person with domestic violence.
-While the evidence does not need to be physical injury, the lack of visible injury may make it more challenging to prove the offense occurred.
+The presence of serious bodily injury or physical harm will often serve as sufficient evidence to uphold the domestic assault charges.

 4. No Independent Witness